Guide To 200 hr Yoga Teacher Training: What’s Included In 200-hr YTT, Requirements & Formats

 Yoga Alliance 200 hour yoga teacher training standards infographic

-200-hour yoga teacher training is the most common type of yoga teaching certification you will find.
-Still, there are more extended options; 300-hour and 500-hour.
+Still, there are more extended options beyond 200-hr.
+This includes: 300-hour and 500-hour.
 300-hour training is typically known as the second level, while 500-hour hours is often a combination of 200 and 300 hours.
 Although some select yoga schools offer a 500-hour yoga teacher training.

 Yoga Alliance 200hr, 300hr, 500hr standards